MicrosoftDocs/dynamics365smb-docs/business-central/receivables-collect-outstanding-balances.md

 When you issue a reminder, a reminder entry is created on the **Reminder/Fin.
 Charge Entries** page for each reminder line that contains a customer ledger entry.
 You can then get an overview of the created reminder entries for a specific customer.
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Open the relevant customer card, and then choose the **Ledger Entries** action.
-3. In the **Customer Ledger Entries** page, select the line with the ledger entry you want to see the reminder entries for, and then choose the **Reminder/Fin.
+3. On the **Customer Ledger Entries** page, select the line with the ledger entry you want to see the reminder entries for, and then choose the **Reminder/Fin.
 Charge Entries** action.

 ## See Also
 [Managing Receivables](receivables-manage-receivables.md)